phil-linnell/ornithopter-stylus/Readme.md

 # Fremen

-Simple and small **node/express** app for no fuss UI developers and fast prototyping.
+A simple node.js app for no fuss UI developers and fast prototyping.

-- Node.js with Express.js
+- Express
 - Gulp
-  - stylus using nib,
+  - Stylus with nib,
-  - js that concatenates and minifies
+  - JS concat and uglify
   - Browser sync
 - Handlebars and partials

-## Setup and start

     $ npm install
     $ gulp

+> “The Fremen were supreme in that quality the ancients called "spannungsbogen" -- which is the self-imposed delay between desire for a thing and the act of reaching out to grasp that thing.”